Zoe-R27/Patterns/README.md

 language in Enterprise systems at this time.

 To run in IntelliJ:
-1. Ensure you have Java 17
+1. Ensure you have Java 17.
 2. Download the community version from their [site](https://www.jetbrains.com/idea/).
-3. Fork this repository and download to where you want it
+3. Fork this repository and download to where you want it.
-4. In IntelliJ go to File -> New -> Open -> Chose Forked Repository
+4. In IntelliJ go to File -> New -> Open -> Chose Forked Repository.
-5. Either let the gradle load in or run `./gradlew build`
+5. Either let the gradle load in or run `./gradlew build`.
+6. If you don't have Java 17 installed, IntelliJ will prompt you to install Microsoft's OpenJDK 17.
-    1. If the Gradle fails, you may be running a different version of Java
+    1. If the Gradle fails, you may be running a different version of Java.
-    2. Go to File -> Project Structure -> Make sure your SDK and Language is set to Java 17
+    2. Go to File -> Project Structure -> Make sure your SDK and Language is set to Java 17.
-    3. Go to File -> Settings -> Build, Execution Deployment -> Build Tools -> Gradle -> Make sure your Gradle JVM is Java 17
+    3. Go to File -> Settings -> Build, Execution Deployment -> Build Tools -> Gradle -> Make sure your Gradle JVM is Java 17.
-6. If that doesn't work, you can try to do File -> New -> Project from Existing Sources
+7. If that doesn't work, you can try to do File -> New -> Project from Existing Sources.

 ### Structure
-- Code in found in the `app/src/main/kotlin package`
+- Code can be found in the `app/src/main/kotlin package`.
-    - The bulk of the logic is found in `app/src/main/kotlin/patterns/service`
+    - The bulk of the logic is found in `app/src/main/kotlin/patterns/service`.
-- Tests are found in `app/src/test/kotlin package`
+- Tests are found in `app/src/test/kotlin package`.

 Various comment blocks around the project file helps explain what the program does and how some of the patterns are set up.